juxor/afaq/markdown/secG4.md

 Which brings us to a key issue between certain forms of individualist anarchism and social anarchism, namely the issue of wage labour.
 As capitalism has progressed, the size of workplaces and firms have increased.
-This has lead to a situation were ownership and use has divorced, with property being used by a group of individuals distinct from the few who are legally proclaimed to be its owners.
+This has lead to a situation where ownership and use has divorced, with property being used by a group of individuals distinct from the few who are legally proclaimed to be its owners.
 The key problem arises in the case of workplaces and how do non-possessors gain access to them.
 Under social anarchism, any new members of